Last Updated on May 4, 2021 by Red Nomad OZ

 Tour guide and skipper Jack Shick, a 5th generation Lord-Howe-Islander and co-owner of Sea to Summit Expeditions, has all the island’s bases covered.
 When he’s not running fishing charters and Balls Pyramid tours, he’s guiding climbers up the 875 metre (2871 feet) high Mt Gower.
 Round the more rugged, eastern side of the island the view of the long, exposed ridge, last leg of the strenuous14 km hike that led to its summit gave me the cold shivers.
 Jack’s climb with his father at 8 years of age was the first of 1700+, the most ascents made by anyone ever.

 All that despite being around my age!

-We’d entered the ocean-going bird zone and the Flesh-footed Shearwaters (can you guess why they’re also called ‘Muttonbirds’?) wheeled and dived in a feeding frenzy.
+We’d entered the ocean-going bird zone and the Flesh-footed Shearwaters wheeled and dived in a feeding frenzy.
+Can you guess why they’re also called ‘Muttonbirds’?
 A flock of White Bellied Storm Petrels, world’s smallest seabird, fluttered around us their long, trailing legs looking like they were dancing on the waves.
 And a lone South Polar Skua on a rare excursion this far north cast a giant shadow on the deck as all cameras but mine clicked furiously.